MicrosoftDocs/azure-dev-docs/articles/github/connect-from-azure-oidc.md

     > [!NOTE]
     > For security reasons, we recommend using GitHub Secrets rather than passing values directly to the workflow.

-## Set up Azure Login Action with OpenID Connect in GitHub Action workflows
+## Set up Azure Login action with OpenID Connect in GitHub Actions workflows

 Your GitHub Actions workflow uses OpenID Connect to authenticate with Azure.
-Once you have a working Azure Login step, you can use the [Azure PowerShell Action](https://github.com/Azure/PowerShell) or [Azure CLI Action](https://github.com/Azure/CLI).
+Once you have a working Azure Login step, you can use the [Azure PowerShell action](https://github.com/Azure/PowerShell) or [Azure CLI action](https://github.com/Azure/CLI).
 You can also use other Azure actions, like [Azure webapp deploy](https://github.com/Azure/webapps-deploy) and [Azure functions](https://github.com/Azure/functions-action).

 To learn more about this interaction, see the [GitHub Actions documentation](https://docs.github.com/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-azure).

 In this example, you use OpenID Connect to authenticate with Azure with the [Azure login](https://github.com/marketplace/actions/azure-login) action.
 The example uses GitHub secrets stored before for the `client-id`, `tenant-id`, and `subscription-id` values.

-The Azure Login Action includes an optional `audience` input parameter that defaults to `api://AzureADTokenExchange`, available for public clouds.
+The Azure Login action includes an optional `audience` input parameter that defaults to `api://AzureADTokenExchange`, available for public clouds.
 For non-public clouds, update this parameter with the appropriate values.
 You can also customize this parameter for specific audience values.

 ### The workflow sample to only run Azure CLI